robsontenorio/laravel-keycloak-guard/README.md

 # How does it work

-{ imagem ilustrativa. frontend autentica no keycloak. depois frontend consulta backend enviando token jwt, e keycloak guard valida }

 1. The user authenticates on Keycloak Server and obtains a JWT token.

 1. In another moment, the user make a request to some endpoint on a Laravel API, with that token.

 1. The Laravel API (through Simple Keycloak Guard) validate the user based on that token.
-   - is this trustable token?
+   - is this a trustable token?
    - Is this a valid token?
    - Is this expired token?
    - Find the user on database and authenticate it.